sanyabeast/imginarium/README.md

 - **ComfyUI Integration**: Create high-quality images using the powerful ComfyUI backend
 - **Database Management**: Store and search images with MongoDB
 - **Flexible Configuration**: Customize all aspects of the generation process
-- **Command-Line Interface**: Easy-to-use CLI for generation and searching
+- **User-Friendly Menu Interface**: Simple numbered menu system for easy navigation
 - **Multiple Workflow Support**: Use different ComfyUI workflows for various generation techniques
+- **Workflow Validation**: Automatic validation of workflow files for required placeholders
 - **Placeholder System**: Use placeholders in workflows for dynamic content
 - **PNG Metadata**: Embedded PNG metadata for portability
 - **Metadata Extraction**: Extract metadata from generated PNG images